Postgraduate Research and Skills

 Through SEAHA we have been co-supervising a number of PhD projects on topics ranging from the development of a robust methodology for assessing moisture in solid brick walls; to a comparison of painting lining methods for historic house environments to developing Building Information Models from monitoring and simulation data in heritage buildings.

-Please see the SEAHA website for more information and details of any current opportunities.
+Please see the SEAHA website for details of any current opportunities.

 Postgraduate Research & Skills Officer